Vertiv and Resolute IT partner to bring data centre solution to Redland City

 The implementation will take place in June and be completed with the assistance of Vertiv and Redland City partner, Resolute IT.

-“This is the third modular data centre deployment we’ll be working on with Vertiv,” says Bill Osborne, Resolute IT managing director.
+“This is the third modular data center deployment we'll be working on with Vertiv,” says Bill Osborne, Resolute IT managing director.